 For those of you who are wondering how the money generated from an investment property is taxed, or if you’re asking yourself, “how much tax do I pay on rental income?”, know that rental income is still just income, and therefore, taxed as such.
 Although, with just a few exceptions, it’s considered taxable as passive income by the IRS.
 This allows for some additional tax benefits that other types of earned income do not qualify for.

 In addition to this, you’re not taxed on the full amount of income that comes in for the year, but instead, taxed on the final “net rental income”.
 Because of this, if done correctly, you may end up owing zero in taxes.

 What is Net Rental Income?

 Instead of being taxed on the entire amount of rental income you generate in a particular year, you’re taxed on what is called the net rental income, also referred to as net operating income (NOI).
-This is the income you are left over with after all your deductions have been taken, depreciation has been accounted for, and any other elements that can reduce your income have been factored in.
+This is the income you are left over with after all your expenses have been accounted for, and any other elements that can reduce your income have been factored in.

 Your NOI is what can determine how much you owe in taxes.
 For instance, imagine making $100,000 a year in rental income, and then being taxed a marginal tax rate of 24% on that full amount, and then owing $24,000!
-Now, imagine making that same amount for the year, but factoring in all your deductions, and such, and owing zero, or close to it.
+Now, imagine making that same amount for the year, but factoring in all your expenses, and owing zero, or close to it.

 This may give you a bigger picture of why it’s so important to be on top of your game when it comes to understanding the relationship between rental income and taxes.
 With that in mind, let’s dive into some tax strategies that will help you hold on to your money instead of sending it off to the IRS.